gbiamgaurav/Marketing-Campaign-Project/README.md

 Contributing
 License

 ## Project Overview
 Marketing campaigns are essential for businesses to promote their products and engage customers.
 Predicting the success of these campaigns can save resources and improve targeting strategies.
 This project leverages machine learning techniques to predict the outcome of marketing campaigns based on historical data.

-## Dataset
-The dataset used in this project consists of historical data from various marketing campaigns.
-It

 ## Data Source
-The dataset can be downloaded from UCI Machine Learning Repository.
+The dataset can be downloaded from [This Link](https://www.kaggle.com/datasets/sujithmandala/marketing-campaign-positive-response-prediction).

-## Installation
-To get started, clone this repository and install the required dependencies.

 ## Clone the Repository
 ```git clone https://github.com/gbiamgaurav/Marketing-Campaign-Project.git```